 Training that does not lead to ‘qualified’ status

-Qualifications such as the stand-alone 17th Edition of the IET Wiring Regulations, the Certificate in Fundamental Inspection, and the Certificate in the Certification of Electrical Installations (inspection, testing and certification of electrical installations) are designed as professional development for qualified electricians and are not suitable for unqualified personal or new entrants in to the industry.
+Qualifications such as the stand-alone BS7671 qualification (IET Wiring Regulations), the Certificate in Fundamental Inspection, and the Certificate in the Certification of Electrical Installations (inspection, testing and certification of electrical installations) are designed as professional development for qualified electricians and are not suitable for unqualified personal or new entrants in to the industry.

 On their own, these qualifications do not demonstrate the industry required qualification and competence.